haikangdiao/IOT_Monitoring_xiangqu/README.md

 # IOT_Monitoring_xiangqu
-the Project about the IOT and Environment Monitoring for XiangQu company
+the Project about the IOT and Environment Monitoring for Xiang mQu company